 Enabling this option will include a set of options recommended by Joomla! to protect against (obsolete) common exploits which no longer have any effect on Joomla!
 2.5 and later.
-It's still a good idea to enable this option.
+It's still a good idea to enable this option as a means to reduce the number of unnecessary requests to your site.